University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 - Did you find any AMR genes in the results file?
 - What does this result mean?

-You can see that for the Salmonella sample - that no AMR genes were detected.

 # **4. Genomic detection of AMR using abritamr**

-Create a script called amrfinder.sh to run `amrfinder` over all Salmonella samples (Remember the genome assemblies are in the assemblies/ folder).

-Questions:
-- Did you find any AMR genes in the results files?
-- What do these results mean?

-# **4. AMR detection using abritamr**
 abritamr - assemblies - antibiotic classes and custom reports

 We can run `abritamr` based on the species we have in the samples.
 Before we run lets check if Salmonella is available: